comp1100/comp1100.github.io/_sources/innovation/3_customer_discovery.md

 We discovered that:

-8. Some older people wouldn't mind wearing an wireless transmitter if it was not visible to others.
+8. Some older people wouldn't mind wearing a wireless transmitter if it was not visible to others.

 We also discovered some new hypotheses: